Tim Scott McConnell

 McConnell started touring at the age of 15.
 He got his first recording contract with Sire Records in 1982.
 He then recorded for Geffen on his next record in 1985, called "High Lonesome Sound".
 McConnell headed the LA-based band The Havalinas.
 The band recorded one album The Havalinas and a live album called Go North.
 After the break-up of The Havalinas, McConnell did a series of solo albums and toured with a band.
-In 2007, he released his first Ledfoot album and started touring heavily in Europe solo.
-He plays mainly solo with the Ledfoot project up until today.
-Since 2010 Ledfoot has had a close musical relationship with Ronni Le Tekrø that culminated in the 2020 duo album A Death Divine.
+In 2007, he released his first Ledfoot album and started touring in Europe.
+Since 2010 «LEDFOOT» has had a close musical relationship with the Norwegian metal guitarist and studio owner Ronni Le Tekrø from the Norwegian hard rock band TNT that culminated in the 2020 duo album A Death Divine.